-We found several relationships between flexibility and foraging, and some with social and habitat variables (Table 2).
-However, when evaluating the overall conclusion across all of the analyses in each prediction, the evidence indicated that there was support at the prediction level for the foraging relationships in predictions 2 and 3 (Table 2; see Discussion for an explanation of this analysis and the R code).
+evidence indicated that there was support at the prediction level for the foraging relationships in predictions 2 and 3 (Table 2; see Discussion for an explanation of this analysis and the R code).
 We share the results from each prediction below.

 Table 2.
 Summary of all results.
-Pluses and minuses are relative to FLEXIBILITY and not the specific relationship between \$\lambda\$ or \$\phi\$ or latency, therefore a + means that the more flexible individuals, for example, use more food types, etc. We adopted this interpretation
+Pluses and minuses are relative to FLEXIBILITY and not the specific relationship between $\lambda$ or $\phi$ or latency, therefore a + means that the more flexible individuals, for example, use more food types, etc. We adopted this interpretation because a lower $\lambda$ and latency means that the individual is more flexible, while a higher $\phi$ means they are more flexible, which makes the interpretation more confusing.

-Section Prediction Sex Flexibility (reversal learning) Flexibility (multiaccess box) Overall result Phi Lambda Latency to switch P1: food types Females Males 0+ 0- -+ 0 P1: foraging techniques Females Males - 0 + 0 -+ P1alt2: food value Females Males NA 0 NA 0 0 NA P2: food types Together + and [Manipulated > Control] + and [Manipulated > Control] NA + Foraging P2: foraging techniques Together NA P3: proportion human foods Females Males 0 - + - P3: distance to human food Females Males 0 - 0 0 P3: number of human food sources Females Males 0 - - P4: strength of strongest bond Together 0 0 0 0 P4: bond strength Together 0 0 + Social P4: degree (banded to banded) Together 0 0 0 P4: degree (banded + unbanded) Together 0 - 0 P4: degree (max group size) Together 0 0 + P4: male shares territory Males 0 0 0 P4: relatedness of strongest bond Together 0 0 0 P5: probability of being an immigrant Together 0 0 0 0 Habitat P7 P6: proportion time in each habitat Females Males 0 0 0 0 0 0 P7: human population density All field sites (Woodland, Sacramento, Tempe) differ from each other P8: proportion focals in each habitat Females Males - (trees) 0 0 0 because a lower \$\lambda\$ and latency means that the individual is more flexible, while a higher \$\phi\$ means they are more flexible, which makes the interpretation more confusing.
+Section Prediction Sex Flexibility (reversal learning) Flexibility (multiaccess box) Overall result Phi Lambda Latency to switch P1: food types Females Males 0 + 0 - -+ 0 P1: foraging techniques Females Males - 0 + 0 - + P1alt2: food value Females Males NA 0 NA 0 0 NA P2: food types ipulated > Control] NA Foraging P2: foraging techniques Together + and [Manipulated > Control] NA + P3: proportion human foods Females Males 0 - + P3: distance to human food Females Males 0 - 0 0 P3: number of human food sources Females Males 0 - - P4: strength of strongest bond Together 0 0 0 Social P4: bond strength Together 0 0 + P4: degree (banded to banded) Together 0 0 0 P4: degree (banded + unbanded) Together 0 - 0 0 P4: degree (max group size) Together 0 0 + P4: male shares territory Males 0 0 0 P4: relatedness of strongest bond Together 0 0 0 P5: probability of being an immigrant Together 0 0 0 0 Habitat P6: proportion time in each habitat Females Males 0 0 0 P7: human population density All field sites (Woodland, Sacramento, Tempe) differ from each other 0 P8: proportion focals in each habitat Females Males - (trees) 0 0 0

-## P1: Flexibility and the number of foraging types
+P1: Flexibility and the number of foraging types

 A total of 22 food types were taken and 11 foraging techniques used across both populations, which included 35 grackles (8 of which were in the flexibility manipulated condition; n=9 females, mean number of follows per female=4.2, range=1-6; n=26 males, mean number of follows per male=4.6, range=1-8).
 The Arizona population took 20 food types, including lizard, bird poop, candy, vomit, condiment, and carcass, which the California population did not have.
 The California population took 15 food types, including mulch, which the Arizona population did not have.
 The Arizona population used 9 foraging techniques, including break into pieces, dunk in water, tolerated theft, and theft, which the California population did not have.
 The California population used 8 foraging techniques, including pick up, and sweep, which the Arizona population did not have.
 The food types were: fry, lizard, grains, insect, rock, cat food, worm, seed, food crumbs, vegetation, fruit, bird poop, candy, vomit, misc. trash, soil, condiment, carcass, chicken, peanut, mulch, and unknown.
 The foraging techniques were: gape, lift or nudge, stalk catch, flip, food share, break into pieces, dunk in water, theft, dig, pick up, and sweep.
-Flexibility was measured as \$\phi\$, \$\lambda\$, and average switching latency on the multiaccess box.
+Flexibility was measured as $\phi$ , $\lambda$ , and average switching latency on the multiaccess box.